microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/copilotadminlimitedmode.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-LimitedMode copilot setting value controls whether Microsoft 365 Copilot users can receive responses to sentiment-related prompts.
-If this setting is enabled, Copilot doesn't respond to sentiment-related prompts and questions asked by the user.
-If the setting is disabled, Copilot responds to sentiment-related prompts and questions asked by the user.
-In the initial version, this setting is honored by Teams Copilot and eventually all M365 Copilots will be honoring this setting.
+The copilotAdminLimitedMode controls whether Microsoft 365 Copilot users can receive responses to sentiment-related prompts.
+If this setting is enabled, Microsoft 365 Copilot doesn't respond to sentiment-related prompts and questions asked by the user.
+If the setting is disabled, Microsoft 365 Copilot responds to sentiment-related prompts and questions asked by the user.
+In the initial version, this setting is honored by Microsoft Teams Copilot, and eventually all Microsoft 365 Copilots will be honoring this setting.
 The default value is disabled.

 Inherits from [entity](../resources/entity.md).